happy girl with present How to Have a Christ Centered Christmas LikeMindedMusings

 I pray that we would truly worship the King who is worthy of all of our praise!

-Make sure to join our Imperfect Moms private facebook group for encouragement and accountability!
+Make sure to join our Imperfect Moms private Facebook group for encouragement and accountability.
+Did you also download your FREE Intentional Bible Study for Overwhelmed Moms?

-I am so thankful to be a part of the They Call Me Blessed 24 Days to a Christ-Centered Christmas Blog Party!
+Thankful to have been a part of the They Call Me Blessed 24 Days to a Christ-Centered Christmas Blog Party!
+Make sure to stop by to visit the rest of the posts in the series.